Skip to main content

 • parallel arrays describing attributes:

-• attr_name - name of the attribute; the conventional "DWAT" prefix is omitted
+• attr_name - name of the attribute; the conventional "DW_AT_" prefix is omitted

-• attr_form - how the attribute is encoded and interpreted; the conventional DWFORM prefix is omitted
+• attr_form - how the attribute is encoded and interpreted; the conventional DW_FORM_ prefix is omitted

 • attr_int - integer value of the attribute; 0 if the attribute doesn't have a numeric value